Irrelon/ForerunnerDB/readme.md

 var db = new ForerunnerDB();
 ```

-Now you have access to multiple databases via from the main forerunner instance but this
+Now you have access to multiple databases via the main forerunner instance but this
 requires that you change your instantiation code to:

 ```js